tnm/qr/README.md

 	PUSHED: 'George'
 	POPPED: 'Ringo'

-Since the queue was **capped at three elements**, the addition of 'George' resulted in a pop of the first element (in this case, 'Ringo').
+Since the queue was **capped at three elements**, the addition of 'George' resulted in a pop of the first-in element (in this case, 'Ringo').
 Sorry, Ringo, you're out of the band.

 You can utilize **pop** at anytime.
 To pop the oldest element, just do this: